knopkem/yaps/ReadMe.txt

 Of course the structure can be customized to your needs.
 Optionally duplicate files can be removed.

 FEATURES
+* parses images for: create date and time, camera model and make, media type (mime type)
 * highly customizable folder structure
-* available EXIF meta data: create date and time, camera model and make, media type (mime type)
-* fix duplicates based on md5sums
+* fixes duplicates based on md5sums
-* fix file name clashes (auto rename)
+* fixes file name clashes (auto rename)
 * cross-platform ready (linux, windows, mac)

 BINARIES